 Reviews of Our Favorite Capos

 Shubb has long been a popular name in capos.
 In fact, capos are all this company does.
 With this level of specialization, you can expect a quality capo across all of the Shubb models.
-What makes the Deluxe S Series Steel String Capo great is the adjustable tension screw which lets this capo accommodate a variety of sized necks.
-The adjustable tension also means that you can make sure your guitar won’t go out of tune when you put this on.
+What makes the Deluxe Steel String Capo great is the adjustable tension screw which lets this capo accommodate a variety of sized necks.
+And once you set the tension, all you need to do is clamp it on.

-The Shubb Deluxe S capo is made of stainless steel, and it feels like a very high quality piece of machinery.
+The Shubb Deluxe capo is made of stainless steel, and it feels like a very high quality piece of machinery.
 Shubb recently redesigned the roller wheel to have a greater resistance to wear and open and close with a smoother motion.
 It’s also very low profile and stays out of the way while you’re playing.
-For quality, adjustability, and usability, this is an overall great capo.
+The main downside is that you can’t store this capo on your guitar when not in use.
+But for quality, reliability, and usability, this is an overall great capo.

 A sleeper favorite among guitarists of all types, the Paige PG6E guitar capo is simply great.
 The packaging isn’t very attractive, but don’t let that sway you from giving this awesome little capo a look.